COSBlab/IPL-workshop/DAY-1/README.md

 python get_fasta_PDB.py 7cwl.pdb
 ```
 This script will create two files:
 1. ```7cwl.fasta```: sequence extracted from the PDB, one per chain.
-Non-protein atoms will be removed
+Non-protein atoms have been removed
 2. ```7cwl-protein.pdb```: PDB file containing only protein residues matching the sequence file ```7cwl.fasta```

 * paste the correct sequence (ignore sequences of antibodies/receptors present in the homolog PDB) along with the target sequence in the "Input" box